 Many benefits can come from a Reiki session that will help you clear your mind, body, and spirit and heal yourself physically and mentally.
-So, before you get a Reiki session done, it is best to take the time to prepare, so you can get the full extent of these benefits.
+So, before you get a Reiki session done, it is best to take the time to prepare so that you can get the full extent of these benefits.

 Check-In With Your Practitioner

-Sometimes the best way to know what you need to do before your Reiki session is by checking in with your Reiki practitioner or master to see what they recommend that you do.
+Sometimes the best way to know what you need to do before your Reiki session is by checking in with your Reiki practitioner or master to see what they recommend you do.
 Every practitioner is different, so even if you have had a Reiki session done before, you may want to ask anyways.

 This is also beneficial if they have any intake forms or registration forms they need you to fill out or sign before the session.
-By knowing about this the day before, you can ensure you are all ready to go, and you can spend your time the day of going through the list of things we have below so you get the most healing out of your Reiki session.
+By knowing about this the day before, you can ensure you are all ready to go, and you can spend your time the day going through the list of things we have below so you get the most healing out of the Reiki session.

-Looking for more info about Angel Numbers?
+Are you looking for more info about Angel Numbers?
 Try one of these books!

 About 30 minutes before your session, it is best to take some time to sit and relax by yourself.
-Take this time to enjoy some quiet, whether this is in a room by yourself or in the parking lot in your car as you wait to go in.
+Take this time to enjoy some quiet, whether in a room by yourself or in the parking lot in your car as you wait to go in.

 Reflect on Your Intentions